THE 10 SPOKE PAGE

 Wheel Spoke Design Valve Stem Location Lug Nut hole design Notes

-version 6 straight on rim flat face 1980s version
+version 6 straight on rim flat face CS Wheel Co / Branda / Mid 1990s

-version 7 straight on rim countersunk Branda reproduction
+version 7 straight on rim countersunk CS Wheel Co / Branda / Circa 2010

-version 8 tapered on rim countersunk Legendary (Chinese)
+version 8 tapered on rim countersunk Legendary Wheel (Chinese) / Circa 2020

-This wheel is listed on the chart above as "version 1".
+This wheel is listed on the chart above as "version 1". *Note: Some of these early wheels may have been produced without part numbers on back.
 The spokes have a slight taper to them and the valve stem is on the rim.
 The holes for the lug nuts are countersunk.
 This wheel matches some early 1968 press photographs.
-The wheel has a "S7MS-1007-D" part number cast into the back.
+The wheel has a "57MS-1007-D" part number cast into the back.
 Other wheels may also have this casting.

-There is also a second version of the original wheel.
+There is a second version of the original (Version 1) wheel.
 It has no raised area on the backside, it also has no part number casting.
 The other features are the same.

 This wheel is listed on the chart above as "version 4.
 The spokes have a slight taper to them and the valve stem is on the rim.
 The holes for the lug nuts have a flat surface.